bucbowie/spycam/README.md

 # Quick Installation
 --------------------------------------------------
 (see RPi_Zero_SpyCam.pdf for details)
+0. (Suggested Prerequisite) sudo apt-get install -y dos2unix
 1. Download solution and extract spycam_scripts.tar.
 2. Copy spycam_scripts.tar to your Raspberry Pi.
 Install spycam_scripts.tar in the HOME directory of any user with SUDO privilege.
 Generally, the pi user has SUDO.
 3. Untar (Extract) spycam_scripts.tar.
 Change directory to ./swat_scripts/boot.
+4. Command line: sudo dos2unix swat.config
-4. Edit the swat.config to personalize your installation.
+5. Edit the swat.config to personalize your installation.
 See the PDF for details.
-5. Attach an empty USB storage device if you want secondary storage to keep all your video recordings.
+6. Attach an empty USB storage device if you want secondary storage to keep all your video recordings.
-6. Finally, change directory back to $HOME, where the install.sh script is located.
+7. Finally, change directory back to $HOME, where the install.sh script is located.
+8. sudo dos2unix install.sh
-7. To install solution: sudo ./install.sh
+9. To install solution: sudo ./install.sh
-8. Go for coffee and return in 44 minutes.
+10. Go for coffee and return in 44 minutes.
 Open web browser to http://your-pi-I.P/cam and see the video camera.
 If you set up the configurations correctly from Step 4, then the camera will turn off in 1 minute.
 If you want to test your camera, simply turn off the wireless function on your cell phone and wait 4 minutes.
 The camera should go live after not seeing your cell phone.
 When you reenable the wireless function on your cell phone, within a minute the camera should stop capturing video.